 - compromised position of the tooth (rotation, protrusion).

 Important!
 Dental crowns are installed only if there is support - the root of the tooth must be preserved, even if there is no nerve in it.
 It is usually built up and strengthened, for example, by means of a post and core.

-- the absence of one or more teeth in a row along with the root,
+- the absence of one or more teeth,

-- the presence of healthy teeth (or roots) located on both sides of the defect, which can serve as a support for the bridge
+- the presence of teeth or roots located on both sides of the defect, which can serve as a support for the bridge

 - one-piece ceramics: such crowns are less durable than metal-ceramic, but also more aesthetic - even with a lumen they are slightly translucent, which allows you to achieve ideal aesthetics when restoring thin anterior teeth.
 Service life - from 5-7 years,

 - zirconium: the most durable option.
 Zirconia crowns are created exclusively by milling, that is, not by hand.
 This allows you to achieve the most accurate positioning on the tooth, taking into account the smallest anatomical features.
 Service life - from 15 years.

 ADVANTAGES OF DENTAL CROWNS

 - high aesthetics: there is a shade guide with no less than a dozen different options for ceramic shades, which allows you to accurately match the color to the adjacent teeth,